Tua Tagovailoa Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Season Stats

-- This season Tagovailoa has collected 544 passing yards (90.7 per game) while completing 50 of 78 passes (64.1% completion percentage), with three touchdowns and two interceptions.
+- Tagovailoa has thrown for 544 passing yards this season (90.7 per game) and has a 64.1% completion percentage (50-of-78), throwing three touchdown passes with two interceptions.

-- He also has 23 rushing yards on seven carries with one touchdown, averaging 3.8 yards per game.
+- He's also chipped in on the ground, with 23 rushing yards (3.8 ypg) on seven carries with one rushing touchdown.

-- The Dolphins have run 67.3% passing plays and 32.7% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Dolphins have thrown the ball in 67.3% of their plays from scrimmage this year while running the ball 32.7% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

 - Tagovailoa accounts for 16.2% of his team's red zone plays, with six of his 78 pass attempts coming from inside the opponent's 20-yard line.